Olivier Mbaizo

-Olivier Mbaissidara Mbaizo (born 15 August 1997) is a Cameroonian professional footballer who plays as a defender for the Philadelphia Union of Major League Soccer and the Cameroon national team.
+Olivier Mbaissidara Mbaizo (born 15 August 1997) is a Cameroonian professional footballer who plays as a defender for the Cameroon national team.

 Club career

 Union Douala

 Mbaizo began his professional career at Union Douala of MTN Elite One league in 2016.
-He helped Douala to 4th in the league table and made an appearance in the CAF Champions League against Zamalek SC.
+He helped Douala to 4th in the league table and made an appearance in the CAF Champions League against Zamalek.

-Rainbow FC
+Rainbow

-In 2017, Mbaizo played for Rainbow FC making 10 appearances during the season.
+In 2017, Mbaizo played for Rainbow making 10 appearances during the season.

 Bethlehem Steel

 In January 2018, Mbaizo signed for the Bethlehem Steel, the USL affiliate of the Philadelphia Union.
 The organization reunites him with fellow Cameroonian youth national, Eric Ayuk.

 Philadelphia Union

 By April 2018, Mbaizo was signed to Bethlehem Steel's MLS affiliate Philadelphia Union after impressing with the first team during preseason training.
 While signed with the Union, Mbaizo would mostly be loaned back to Bethlehem for the 2018 season.
 He made his first team debut for the Union in September, starting in a 2–0 win over Sporting Kansas City.